Radiation exposure: Risk to embryo and fetus

 For decades, standard man was used as a reference, ignoring female and developing organisms.

 The embryo and fetus are considered highly sensitive to radiation exposure.
 The highest risk of lethality is during the preimplantation period.
 This is up to day 10 postconception.
 Malformations generally occur after organogenesis.
 This is the phase of development where the three germ layers (the ectoderm, endoderm, and mesoderm) form the internal organs of the fetus.
-The estimated dose threshold is 0.1 Gylow-linear-energy-transfer (LET) radiation, and this period generally occurs from day 14–50.
+The estimated dose threshold is 100 mGy of low linear-energy-transfer (LET) radiation, and this period generally occurs from day 14–50.
 Animal data supports the idea that malformations are induced at a dose of around 100 mGy.
 Another risk is reduction of intelligence quotient (IQ).
 The most sensitive period is weeks 8–15 postconception.
 IQ reduces by 30 IQ points/Sv, which can lead to severe intellectual disability.
 Malformations begin to occur at a dose threshold of at least 300 mGy.
 Cancer can also be induced by irradiation, which generally occurs from day 51-280 of pregnancy.
 Most X-rays occur during the third trimester of pregnancy.
 There is sparse information on radiation exposure from the first trimester of pregnancy.
 However, data suggests that the relative risk is 2.7.
 Relative risk is a measure of probability of an outcome in one group versus the other.
 In this case, the risk of cancer formation in the first trimester is 2.7 times higher than the risk of cancer formation in the third trimester.
 In addition, the United Nations Scientific Committee on the Effects of Atomic Radiation calculated excess relative risk in the first trimester.
 It is 0.28 per mGy.
 Excess relative risk is the rate of disease in an exposed population divided by the rate of disease in an unexposed population, minus 1.0.
 This means that the risk of cancer from irradiation in the first trimester is 28% higher than in the third trimester.